Tuesday, July 27, 2010

 We have a unique reader base.
 Our readers are the parents that get it and are constantly in search of more information and education about baseball for their son.
 They understand that there is only one way for their sons to achieve success and that’s through hard work, a great attitude and an undying passion for the sport.
 If they don’t have those three attributes, along with their talent, then their chances of success will be greatly diminished.

-Most of our readers have sons that play travel ball and through that experience, they understand that there is always a better player ready to take their sons position…many parents want their son in that position…it’s an incredible life lesson…because in the real world, there are tons of obstacles, thousands of competitors, mounds of stress and grizzly, man eating bosses and executives ready to churn and burn your ego.
+Most of our readers have sons that play on College Development Programs and through that experience, they understand that there is always a better player ready to take their sons position…many parents want their son in that position…it’s an incredible life lesson…because in the real world, there are tons of obstacles, thousands of competitors, mounds of stress and grizzly, man eating bosses and executives ready to churn and burn your ego.
 My son loved those hard nosed coaches…still does.
 They motivate, exhilarate and create a desire to be better…not to mention make life very interesting.

 The parents that need this the most don’t read this site.
 They don’t care to.
 They live in their overly protected world and create drama for those that dare trespass into it.
 They don’t want competition, they want democracy.
 They don’t want their son to have to put up with a grizzly coach…they want Ward Cleaver.
 They protect their son, but in the process leave him so vulnerable to the realities of the outside world.
 They only want to win, if their son is part of the victory..,otherwise, they are the type of parent that loves to see a .450 hitter strike out and then say.
 “See, he’s not that good, my son could do better than that.”